NAR-*ICP: Neural Execution of Classical ICP-based Pointcloud Registration Algorithms: Foundations and Method Overview

-The \Gls{nar} framework proposes to approximate a specific algorithm $\mathcal{A}$ by mimicking not only its final output but also its intermediate state -- or \textit{steps} -- by using its intermediate outputs as supervisory signals.
-In \Gls{nar}, the steps of the algorithm can be represented as a graph, here denoted as a sequence $\mathbf{G} = \{G^{(0)} \dots G^{(T)}\}$, where $T \in \mathbb{N}$ is the final step of the algorithm, i.e. its \textit{termination}.
+The \gls{nar} blueprint proposes to approximate a specific algorithm $\mathcal{A}$ by mimicking not only its final output but also its intermediate \textit{steps}, by using its intermediate outputs as supervisory signals.
+Recent methods, such as \cite{neuralexecution, clrs}, represent the steps of the algorithm as a sequence of graphs, denoted as $\mathbf{G} = \{G^{(0)} \dots G^{(T)}\}$, where $T \in \mathbb{N}$ is the final step of the algorithm, i.e. its \textit{termination}.
 At each step $t \leq T$, the graph $G^{(t)}$ is described as $G^{(t)} = (V^{(t)}, E^{(t)}, x_i^{(t)}, e_{ij}^{(t)}, g_k^{(t)})$, where $V$ and $E$ are the nodes and edges, and $x_i$, $e_{ij}$, $g_k$ are the node, edge, and graph features respectively.
 The initial graph $G^{(0)}$ at the first algorithmic step is the \textit{input} to the network, and the last graph $G^{(T)}$ is the final \textit{output} of $\mathcal{A}$.
+At each step, $t$, the algorithm $\mathcal{A}$ produces results $y^{(t)}$ that are used as target outputs for a network to iteratively learn its sequential steps, i.e. its \textit{trajectory}, by learning node, edge, and graph feature representations at each step to predict the next.